gastonmichel/serverlessguru-code-challenge/README.md

         }
     }

-The query will return a nextToken that can be passed in the next query in order to get the next 'limit' number of items:
+The query will return a nextToken that can be passed in the next query in order to get the next `limit` number of items:

     query ListBooksNextToken {
         listBooks(limit: 2, token: "08450477fc954800cd94721203974f25") {